san-sei/documents/content/en/docs/software_and_hardware/idmelon_authenticator/how_to_use_mobile_app.md

 To use IDmelon Mobile App in combination with IDmelon Pairing Tool without the need for any hardware, download IDmelon Pairing Tool [here](https://www.idmelon.com/download) and follow below steps:

-1. Open IDmelon app on your smartphone, go to the setting and click on the Pair with a New PC.
+1. Open IDmelon Authenticator on your smartphone, go to the setting and click on the Pair with a New PC.

 2. Open IDmelon Pairing Tool on your computer and click on the pair a new smartphone.